How Do You Treat Allergies?

 Although allergy drops have been used in Europe for years and are completely legal in the U.S., at this time they are not yet approved by the FDA and are considered an investigational therapy.
 Since they are not approved by the FDA, insurance companies are not currently reimbursing for this treatment.

-Allergy Tablets are another form of oral immunotherapy and have recently been approved by the FDA for use in the United States.
+Allergy tablets are another form of oral immunotherapy and have recently been approved by the FDA for use in the United States.
 Similarly to allergy drops, these fast dissolving tablets are placed under the tongue and work to help the body build tolerance to allergens through consistent exposure.
-They may be indicated for patients with specific sensitivities, like ragweed pollen or grass.
+They may be indicated for patients with specific sensitivities, like ragweed pollen, grass and dust mites.

 Speak with your board-certified allergy specialist at Atlanta Allergy & Asthma to determine what treatment option is best for you.